-In order to be efficient and well versed in all aspects of a video production, the video editor should be well organized.
-Organization can be tricky, it’s easy to become overwhelmed by large volumes of footage and in turn miss some crucial pieces of footage that would otherwise turn an average video production into and outstanding one.
+In order to be efficient and well-versed in all aspects of a video production, the video editor should be well organized.
+Organization can be tricky, it’s easy to become overwhelmed by large volumes of footage and, in turn, miss some crucial pieces of footage that would otherwise turn an average video production into an outstanding one.
 Here are five tips to help any video editor stay organized.

-It may seem obvious, but there are many editors out there who go all willy-nilly and just dump their assets into one big folder, or worse yet, try to edit off their desktop.
+It may seem obvious, but there are many editors out there who go all willy-nilly and just dump their assets into one big folder, or worse yet, try to edit off their desktops.
 Can things be done this way?
-Sure, but it won’t help with video editing and it certainly isn’t efficient.
+Sure, but it won’t help with video editing, and it certainly isn’t efficient.

 It’s a lot easier to identify stray files that have wandered from their home if the file is named in a way that’s easy to understand.
-To most video editors “AJX007P” or “Shot 1” mean absolutely nothing.
+To most video editors, “AJX007P” or “Shot 1” means absolutely nothing.
 A standard naming convention is a way to create a name for every file so the video editor will know what it is.
 Some standard conventions start off by using a three-letter abbreviation for the project the file belongs to and follows up that abbreviation with a number in reference to an episode, scene, setting or chapter of the project.
 This can be followed with a descriptive name, like “Crane” for a crane shot.
-It’s also good to include a numeric date in the name, for example 02132014 is an eight digit number for February 13, 2014.
+It’s also good to include a numeric date in the name.
+For example, 02132014 is an eight-digit number for February 13, 2014.

 When all the files in a project are named in the same way sorting through them gets easier and video editing becomes more efficient.

-Finish it off with a version number and make sure to use 3 digits, it allows the project to have a thousand clips of the same kind of shot.
+Finish it off with a version number and make sure to use three digits; it allows the project to have a thousand clips of the same kind of shot.
 It may be overkill, but it’s easy to run up a hundred variations of similar assets.
-When all the files in a project are named in the same way sorting through them gets easier and video editing becomes more efficient.
+When all the files in a project are named in the same way sorting through them gets easier, and video editing becomes more efficient.

 The greatest video editing nightmare is losing an entire production’s cache of assets.
 One drive is never enough, and two isn’t much better.
 Hard drives are not that expensive and building redundant drives doesn’t require an IT department.
 The small amount of time it takes to back up a project and all of its assets is well worth it.
 If a video editor uses a consistent file structure and a standard naming convention, it becomes much easier to organize backup drives and to know what’s in its correct place and what needs to be transferred for backup.